Nana Konadu

 Nana Yaw Konadu Yeboah (born February 15, 1964) is a Ghanaian former professional boxer who competed from 1985 to 2001.
-He is a world champion in two weight classes, having held the WBC super-flyweight title from 1989 to 1990, and the WBA bantamweight title twice between 1996 and 1998.
+He is a world champion in two weight classes, having held the World Boxing Council (WBC) super-flyweight title from 1989 to 1990, and the World Boxing Association (WBA) bantamweight title twice between 1996 and 1998.

 Professional career

 Konadu made his professional debut on May 5, 1985.
 In his 15th professional bout, he defeated former champion Cesar Polanco to capture the WBC International super flyweight title.

 WBC super-flyweight Title

 On November 7, 1989, Konadu captured the WBC and Lineal Super Flyweight Title with a decision win over two-time champion Gilberto Roman.
 He lost the belt in his first defense to Sung Kil Moon by technical decision.
 The fight was a war with both fighters exchanging knockdowns, however, the action was stopped in the ninth round due to a headbutt and Moon was declared the winner on the scorecards.
 He lost a rematch to Moon in 1991 by knockout.